New report details missed chances to stop Uvalde shooting

 —”Effective incident command” never appears to have been established among the multiple law enforcement agencies that responded to the shooting.

+When the officer turned back toward the gunman, he already gone inside “unabated,” according to the report.

+The report is one of multiple fact-finding reviews launched in the aftermath of the worst school shooting in Texas history.
+A committee formed by Texas legislators has also interviewed more than 20 people, including officers who were on the scene, behind closed doors for several weeks.
+It is unclear when they will release their findings.

-The report follows testimony last month in which Col. Steven McCraw, director of the Texas Department of Public Safety, told the state Senate that the police response was an “abject failure.”
+It follows testimony last month in which Col. Steven McCraw, director of the Texas Department of Public Safety, told the state Senate that the police response was an “abject failure.”
 He pinned particular blame on Chief Pete Arredondo, saying that as on-scene commander the Uvalde schools police chief made “terrible decisions” and stopped officers from confronting the gunman earlier.

 Arredondo has tried to defend his actions, telling the Texas Tribune that he didn’t consider himself the commander in charge of operations and that he assumed someone else had taken control of the law enforcement response.
 He said he didn’t have his police and campus radios but that he used his cellphone to call for tactical gear, a sniper and the classroom keys.